polnops/polnops.github.io/research.markdown

 ### Laser development

-Lasers are the workhorse of many disciplines, from atomic physics to sensing In the following work, we build 1. a laser system with kHz-linewidth and 2. an optically programmable laser array, both of which are based on fiber optics.

 **Three-dimensional programming of nanolaser arrays through a single optical microfiber** \
 D. I. Song, A. Yu, P. Samutpraphoot, J. Lee, M. Kim, B. J. Park, A. Sipahigil, M.-Ki Kim \